LucaDiFiori/CPP---Module---01/README.md

         // Constructor that initializes _login with the parameter 'login' Student(std::string const & login) : _login(login)
         {
-            // Consider correcting to: _login(login) to initialize with the argument passed to the constructor }
+        }

         // Returns a non-const reference to _login, allowing modification of the login